 As he turns to leave, she feels a small part of her lifting, walking with him.

 “You’ve grown up, Teddy.”
-She says it quietly, but the winds tame, and he hears.
-And suddenly, she feels so very grown up.
+She says it quietly, but he hears.
+And suddenly, she feels those three years in which she'd left rush between them.
 A small sadness seems to seep through her lips, through her words, to him, to the air between them and the leaves and trees around.
 Yesterday, she was Molly and he was Teddy and they were children.
 Today, she stands in front of him like a stranger, echoing words so many forgotten relatives have given to her.
 A vast whiteness seems to stand between them, rolling and rolling.